irahardianto/qurio/.serena/memories/testing_and_ingestion_learnings.md

 ### Validation Error Visibility
 **Observation:** The "Duplicate detected" error was returned by the backend but ignored/misinterpreted as a "silent failure" in the test.
 **Rule:** Ensure backend validation errors (409 Conflict) are distinct from processing failures, and check logs for specific validation messages when tests fail mysteriously.

+### Distributed Systems & Reset State
+**Problem:** A "ReSync" operation merely reset the parent status to `in_progress`.
+However, the child tasks (pages) remained `completed` in the DB.
+The distributed worker's idempotency check (ON CONFLICT DO NOTHING) saw existing completed pages and refused to re-queue them, causing the system to hang immediately.
+**Learning:** In stateful distributed systems (like a crawler frontier), a "Restart" must explicit **clean the state** (delete child records) to force the logic to re-evaluate and re-queue tasks.

+### Worker Reliability & Timeouts
+**Problem (StreamClosedError):** The NSQ client dropped connections during long processing tasks.
+This happened because the message "touch" (heartbeat) interval (30s) was too close to the server's timeout threshold, especially when the event loop was busy with heavy I/O.
+**Fix:** Drastically reduce the touch interval (e.g., to 10s) to ensure heartbeats are sent reliably even under load.

+**Problem (Crawl Timeout):** Large single-page documentation files (like `llms-full.txt`) frequently timed out with the default 120s limit.
+**Fix:** Increase specific operation timeouts (to 300s+) for web crawling tasks to accommodate large payloads.